Some toy models of self-organized criticality in percolation: Proof of case ( i ) of theorem

 satisfying

-and such that the largest connected component of the graph~$(V,\,E\backslash H)$ contains exactly~$B+2$ vertices.
-Note that we have defined~$H=H(B,\,\omega(B,\,S))$ as a deterministic function of the variables~$B$ and~$\omega(B,\,S)$, this will be useful later.
+and such that the largest connected component of the graph~$(V,\,E\backslash H)$ contains exactly~$T+2$ vertices.
+Note that we have defined~$H=H(T,\,\omega(T,\,S))$ as a deterministic function of the variables~$T$ and~$\omega(T,\,S)$, this will be useful later.
 The existence of an edge~$e\in \En$ such that

-entails that, in~$\omega(B,\,S)$, there is at most one cluster containing strictly more than~$B+2$ vertices.
-Thus, closing the edges of~$H$ is enough for the remaining largest cluster to contain~$B+2$ vertices, i.e.
+entails that, in~$\omega(T,\,S)$, there is at most one cluster containing strictly more than~$T+2$ vertices.
+Thus, closing the edges of~$H$ is enough to ensure that the remaining largest cluster contains exactly~$T+2$ vertices, i.e.,